vsch/kotlin-jdbc/README.md

 * version "versionID" - set specific version for following commands

-  "versionID" must be of the regex form V\d+(_\d+(_\d+(_.*)?)?)?"
+  "versionID" must be of the regex form `V\d+(_\d+(_\d+(_.*)?)?)?`

-  where the \d+ are major, minor, patch versions with the trailing .* being the version metadata.
+  where the `\d+` are major, minor, patch versions with the trailing `.*` being the version metadata.
 Versions are compared using numeric comparison for major, minor and patch.

   The metadata if present will be compared using regular string comparison, ie. normal sort.

-* new-major - create a new version directory with major version incremented.
+* new-major - create a new version directory with major version incremented, from current or requested version.

-* new-minor - create a new version directory with minor version incremented.
+* new-minor - create a new version directory with minor version incremented, from current or requested version.

-* new-patch - create a new version directory with patch version incremented.
+* new-patch - create a new version directory with patch version incremented, from current or requested version.

-* new-version - create a new version directory with minor version incremented.
+* new-version - create a new version directory for the requested version.
 The directory cannot already exist.
-If the version is not provided then the next version with its minor version number incremented will be used.
+If the version is not provided then the current version with its patch version number incremented will be used.

   All entity directories will be created, including migrations.

-  If there is a previous version to the one requested then its all its entity scripts will be copied to the new version directory.
+  If there is a previous version to the one requested then all its entity scripts will be copied to the new version directory.

 * new-migration "title" - create a new up/down migration script files in the requested (or current) version's migrations directory.
 The file name will be in the form: N.title.D.sql where N is numeric integer 1..., D is up or down and title is the title passed command.

-* migrate - migrate to given version or to latest version and validate-all
+* migrate - migrate to given version or to latest version

 * rollback - rollback to given version or to previous version